Chart Color Schemes

 Infrastructure

-Wilsonton has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Wilsonton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 39 projects that could impact the area.
-Notable ones include New Toowoomba Hospital, Kearney West Estate, Wilsonton Shopping Centre Redevelopment Stage 2, and Toowoomba Fairways Country Club Retirement Village.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 39 projects that could impact this region.
+Notable projects include New Toowoomba Hospital, Kearney West Estate, Toowoomba Fairways Country Club Retirement Village, and Bridge Street Community.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.